dhanjyoti/React-step-by-step/React_Notes/mock.md

 <!-- ____________________________________________________________________ -->

 # 9. What is React?
 - React JS is a declarative, efficient, and flexible JavaScript library for building user interfaces.
-It is an open-source, component-based front-end library that is responsible only for the view layer of the application ReactJS is not a framework, it is just a library developed by Facebook to solve some problems that we were facing earlier.
+It is an open-source, component-based front-end library that is responsible only for the view layer of the application ReactJS is not a framework, it is just a library developed by Facebook.
 <!-- ____________________________________________________________________ -->
 # 10. What is virtul Dom ?
 - In React.js, the Virtual DOM (Document Object Model) is a concept that refers to a lightweight copy of the actual DOM.
 The DOM represents the structure of a document as a tree of nodes, where each node represents an element, attribute, or text.
 Manipulating the DOM directly can be inefficient, especially when dealing with large and complex web applications.